Post by: Mikaela Allen, MTS 2019, HDS Office of Admissions Graduate Assistant

 What is the Reapplication Request Form?
 Where can I find it?

 You can find the Reapplication Request Form once you start your application for admission.
 If you’ve applied for admission to HDS in the past three years, your application will prompt you to submit it.
-Please note that the Reapplication Request Form is due on January 3, 2022.
-This is three days before the application deadline on January 6, 2022.
+The Reapplication Request Form is typically due a few days before the application deadline, usually the first week or two of January.
 Please wait until you receive a response from HDS Admissions regarding your reapplication request before submitting your new application.

 Exactly which application materials might I be able to reuse?
 What should I plan on updating?